Vinci, following of the genius of Leonardo

 House of the Leonardian Museum since 1953 (year of opening of the museum), the Conti Guidi’s Castle hosts numerous models of Leonardo’s machines and some valuable works of art such as the Madonna with Child by Giovanni della Robbia and L’Uomo di Vinci, a great wooden culture by Mario Ceroli inspired by the famous Vitruvian Man by Leonardo da Vinci.
 Among the various machines reproduced inside the castle, we find the “automobile” wagon, the swing wing and a 1: 2 scale model of the tower crane used to complete the cusp of the dome of the Duomo of Florence.
 Also inside the castle we find the Biblioteca Leonardiana (library), an optical room dedicated to the studies conducted by Leonardo on light and, in the tower, a video room that projects documentaries about the great master.
 Finally, I recommend you climb to the top of the tower to enjoy a great view of the surrounding hills!

-If you are in the Vinci area, I suggest you also visit Cerreto Guidi, a pretty village with a beautiful sixteenth-century Medici Villa.
+In this area, I recommend that you also visit Empoli and Cerreto Guidi, a pretty village with a beautiful sixteenth-century Medici Villa.

 How to get to Vinci